-This kind of interactivity with the data is possible in combination with “Bookmarks, Selection Pane, and Buttons”.
+This kind of interactivity with the data is possible combined with “Bookmarks, Selection Pane, and Buttons.”

 How to Create Bookmarks in Power BI?

-Now we will show you in simple what bookmark is.
+Now we will show you in simple what a bookmark is.
 For example, we have this below column chart for “city-wise” sales values.

-Copy and paste the data directly to Power BI or you can copy the data to excel file and then import to Power BI as Excel file reference.
+Copy and paste the data directly to Power BI, or you can copy the data to an excel file and then import it to Power BI as an Excel file reference.
 So you can download the excel workbook template from the below link.

 As a reader, I don’t want to see this chart; instead, I want to view a line chart, and someone wants to view a horizontal bar chart.Heree we have three requirements; instead of showing all the three charts, we will create a bookmark for each chart, which will assign a bookmark to toggle between charts as per theusers’ selections.

 Follow the below steps to create bookmarks in Power BI.

-Step 1: Copy and paste the already created column chart on top of the same chart and change the chart type to “Bar Chart”.
+- Copy and paste the already created column chart on top of the same chart and change the chart type to “Bar Chart.”

 Now we have three charts on top of each together.

 - Go to the “View” tab and check the box “Selection Pane” to view “Selection Pane” to the right.

-Step 4: Now from “Selection Pane” we can hide and unhide the charts we have created.
+- Now, from “Selection Pane,” we can hide and unhide the charts we have created.
 Click on the “eye” icon in the “Selection Pane” to hide or unhide.
-I have hidden two “eye” icons and now in the report view, we can see only one chart i.e. “Column Chart”.
+I have hidden two “eye” icons, and now, in the report view, we can see only one chart, i.e., “Column Chart.”

-Step 5: I have downloaded the following three types of chart visuals from the internet.
-And we need to insert these images to Power BI.
+- I have downloaded the following three types of chart visuals from the internet.
+And we need to insert these images into Power BI.